South East Forestry Partnerships Program (SEFPP)

 All funds have now been allocated to projects, which are at different stages of completion.

-Primary Industries and Regions SA (PIRSA) is overseeing 13 projects being funded from the program which will generate more than $63 million of total investment in the regions forestry industry.
+The Department of Primary Industries and Regions (PIRSA) is overseeing 12 projects being funded from the program which will generate more than $63 million of total investment in the regions forestry industry.

 Below is a list of funded projects in chronological order: